 - 1. Open the SQL Server Management Studio and connect to the SQL Server database engine. - 2.
-Open sqlserver_createDB.sql and run the script against the fmeserver database, as shown below:
+Open sqlserver\createDB.sql and run the script against the fmeflow database, as shown below:

 3. On the Object Explorer pane, expand the Security folder, right-click Login, and then select New Login: